 “You’ve got to realize that influence is not influence.
 It’s simply someone’s idea going through my new mind.”

 I visited Jean-Michel Basquiat at the Barbican a few weeks ago.
-There was a lot to digest, it took a while to pass through me… to form part of my ‘new mind’.
+There was a lot to digest, it took a while to pass through me… to form part of my very own ‘new mind’.

 The exhibition applied the tried and tested formula of detailed reference to locations, timescales and influencers and, as you’d expect, did it well.